15 Racing Procedures

 15.12.2 During the one-minute countdown you must fly in a predictable manner in a left-hand pattern that approximates the course.

-15.12.3 When the one-minute Countdown Clock runs out, a horn will sound signaling the beginning of the race.
-You are now racing!
+15.12.3 When the one-minute Countdown Clock reaches zero, you are now racing!

 15.13 The Race

-15.13.1 At the sound of the horn, the race has begun regardless of your position on the course.
+15.13.1 When the clock reaches zero, the race has begun regardless of your position on the course.
 You must complete six laps of the course around the pylons, starting at the Start/Finish Line and ending at the Start/Finish Line.

-15.13.2 If you were late getting to the Start/Finish Line at the horn, you must catch up that distance.
+15.13.2 If you were late getting to the Start/Finish Line, you must catch up that distance.
 There is no penalty.
-If you were early, i.e. you crossed the Start/Finish Line before the horn sounded, you have incurred a Start Cut and will be assessed a Start Cut time penalty when the race is complete.
+If you were early, i.e. you crossed the Start/Finish Line before the clock reached zero, you have incurred a Start Cut and will be assessed a Start Cut time penalty when the race is complete.
 Continue to race the course and complete six laps as if you did not Start Cut.
 The Start Cut time penalty will be added to your official race time after the race is over in accordance with the rules.